 Moving because of a military assignment comes with a lot of considerations.
-Add in a location like Washington, DC, likely one of the most exciting places to be stationed, and new opportunities — as well as some logistical aspects because of your military involvement, in general — naturally rise up as a result.
+Add in a location like Washington, D.C., likely one of the most exciting places to be stationed, and new opportunities — as well as some logistical aspects because of your military involvement, in general — naturally arise as a result.

 Community and base life

 There is so much going on in Washington, D.C., it will take no time at all to get settled.
 There are fabulous monuments, museums, and places to visit.
 And the best part?
 There are great locations where military families feel welcome and close to their peers.
 In fact, pretty much every event in the area has a special welcome for military spouses, kids, and members, so you’ll find an inviting environment when you get involved in your community or neighborhood, as well as the cultural institutions in your area.